Siddartha8/Infosys-Project1/README.md

 Customer Review Insight AI is an advanced Natural Language Processing (NLP) system developed during the Infosys Internship 6.0 that addresses the challenge of manually extracting actionable insights from large volumes of customer reviews.

-Unlike traditional sentiment analysis, which only provides an overall positive or negative score, this project performs Aspect-Based Sentiment Analysis (ABSA).
-The goal is to identify specific product features or attributes (aspects) and determine the sentiment (positive, negative, or neutral) associated with each one, providing granular, data-driven insights for businesses.
+Unlike traditional sentiment analysis, which provides only an overall positive or negative score , this project performs Aspect-Based Sentiment Analysis (ABSA).
+The goal is to identify specific features or attributes (aspects) and determine the sentiment (positive, negative, or neutral) associated with each one , providing granular, data-driven insights for businesses.

 Team Members & Supervision

-Team Members: Aryan Amit Pardeshi, Vinukollu Hima Janani, Kandadi Siddartha, Akasapu Venkata Sai Manikanta Gangadhar Dharshan.
+Team Members: Aryan Amit Pardeshi , Vinukollu Hima Janani , Kandadi Siddartha , Akasapu Venkata Sai Manikanta Gangadhar Dharshan.

 Supervisor: Mukilan Selvaraj.